jonreid/ExpectToEventuallyEqual/README.md

 ## Details

+The `actual` closure is allowed to throw exceptions.

 The `actual` closure and  and `expected` value must evaluate to the same `Equatable` type.

 The default `timeout` is 1 second.
 You can specify a different value.